MorganStenberg/League-hub/README.md

 The match model contains all the information on matches.
 The Match model is connected via ForeignKey to the League model, and via ForeignKey to the user model through the fields Home Team and Away Team.

+Note that the field for updated at for the match model is not used through the front end at the moment, but I choose to keep it in the modal as it could be implemented as a future feature or be used through the admin interface.

 ## **Features**

 ### **Existing features**